 - To provide considerable grounds for dealing with data semantics, reliability, and redundancy problems.
-In particular, Codd’s theory for relational model introduced the concept of normalized relations, where relations that have no repeating groups and the process is called normalization.
+In particular, Codd's theory for the relational model introduced the concept of normalized relations, where relations that have no repeating groups and the process is called normalization.

 - To allow the expansion of set-oriented data manipulation languages.

 Real-life Structure of a Relational Database

 In general, a row in a table signifies a relationship among a group of values.
 Since a table is a collection of such relationships, there is a close connection amongst the concept of the table and the mathematical concept of relation, from which the relational data model gets its name.
 In mathematical terminology, a tuple is simply a sequence or list of values.
 A relationship between n values is indicated mathematically by an n-tuple of values, i.e., a tuple with n values, corresponds to a row in a table.

 When you talk about the database, you must distinguish between the database schema, which is the logical blueprint of the database, and the database instance, which is a snapshot of the data in the database at a given instant in time.
-The concept of a relation corresponds to the programming language notion of a variable, while the concept of a relation schema corresponds to the programming languages’ notion of type definition.
+The concept of a relation corresponds to the programming language notion of a variable, while the concept of a relation schema corresponds to the programming languages' notion of the type definition.
 In other words, a database schema is a skeletal structure which represents the logical view of the complete database.
 It describes how the data is organized and how the relations among them are associated and formulates all the constraints that are to be applied to the data.